clinical-meteor/cookbook/cookbook/packages.md

   // update this value before you run 'meteor publish'
   version: "1.2.1",

+  // if this value isn't set, meteor will default to the directory name
+  name: "samplePackage",

   // and add this value if you want people to access your code from Atmosphere
   git: "http://github.com/myaccount/nifty-widget"